 Notably, to combat the repercussion of climate change, it is crucial to identify the factors affecting climate and their resulting impact.
 In this article, you will become familiar with a few factors affecting weather and climate in detail and will be able to gauge their power.

-Nonetheless, before moving onto the factors influencing climate and weather, let’s check out the most prominent effects of climate change first.
+Nonetheless, before moving on to the factors influencing climate and weather, let’s check out the most prominent effects of climate change first.

-Melting glaciers leading to rising sea level.
+Melting glaciers leads to rising sea levels.